daddyjasiu/Numerical-Methods/README.md

 I heavily suggest using `vectalg.h` header file in almost every solution as it provides the ability to work on an abstract `Vector` structure.

+Majority of the algorithms used in these problems were concluded and coded with help of `David Kincaid, Ward Cheney - Numerical analysis - (numerical methods)` book.

 ---